BabylonJS/Documentation/content/communityExtensions/Babylon.js+ExternalLibraries/BabylonJS_and_Vue/BabylonJS_and_Vue_2.md

   },
 ```

 Our `App.vue` must be changed like this.
 We've added a button which triggers the yellow cube's movement.
 We are injecting the `cubePosition` object into our `BabylonScene` Vue component using it's property called `position`.
-Than there are simple helper methods just to make some movement.
+Then there are simple helper methods just to make some movement.

 ```jsx
 <template>